 Creating different alternatives for things such as processed foods and added sugars can be monumental in creating healthy habits for you and your family.
 Remember, that you are the example, so if your kids see you eating Kit Kat bars every other day, then they will want to too!

-- Full size candy bars made from 5 layers of crisp wafers and milk chocolate
+- Layers of crisp wafers covered in milk chocolate

 If the sweets are not in the pantry to be eaten, they will not get eaten!